This page aims to provide one single point of access for adults with autism and their families to find out:

 Derbyshire Autism Services provide support to local people with autism and their families.
 For information on support available, please visit the Derbyshire Autism Services website.

-Relate Derby & Southern Derbyshire has counsellors specifically trained in understanding Autistic Spectrum Disorders.
-Face to face appointments are available as well as appointments via telephone, LiveChat and email support.
+Relate Derby and Southern Derbyshire has counsellors specifically trained in understanding Autistic Spectrum Disorders.
+Face-to-face appointments are available as well as appointments via telephone, LiveChat and email support.

 Contact Relate for more details on 01332 349177.

-Speak direct to a counsellor on 0808 178 9363 (calls free from a landline) or there is a free LiveChat drop in for adults which is available every Wednesday afternoon 2-5pm.
+Speak direct to a counsellor on 0808 178 9363 (calls free from a landline) or there is a free LiveChat drop in for adults which is available every Wednesday afternoon 2pm to 5pm.

 The National Autistic Society (NAS) Autism Helpline provides impartial, confidential information, advice and support for people with autism spectrum disorders, their families, professionals, researchers and students.